 As you enter the southern entrance, to your left, you will see a cycling area and behind it a playground for toddlers.
 And to your right, there is a fitness complex.

 From the fitness complex, we headed to the lake.
 You can see signs prohibiting drinking water from the lake, fishing, swimming, and feeding fish.

 In the park, you can find explanation signs.
 Here is, for example, a sign telling about this land.

 There are two playgrounds at the park – one for younger kids and the second for older children.

-It is a lovely playground, and my only complaint is that there are very few swings.
+It is a lovely playground.
+But there is no shadow, and there are very few swings.

 After spending an hour at the playground, we started to make our way back.

 Besides the things I already mentioned, we also used restrooms and saw a watchpoint.
 Food-related places were closed.

 Eco Park Hadera is a lovely addition to the Sharon area’s municipal parks (like Raanana Park, Kfar Saba Park, and Hod HaSharon Park).
 And if you are driving to the north, and your kids can not sit for too long in the car, or you live in this area, then visiting this park can be a good option.